HunterKELL/odin-recipes/README.md

-A simple Recipe Project from The Odin Project.
-Used as a refresher and to learn git for first time.
+A simple Recipe Project.
+Used HTML and CSS.